Parts of Energy supply/Description

 Fossil fuels and uranium

 A key input for each of the fossil fuel and uranium supply submodules is fuel demand (fuel used in final energy and conversion processes).
 Additional input includes conversion losses in refining, liquefaction, conversion, and energy use in the energy system.
+Upstream energy use is endogenously determined based energy carrier, region in which the energy carrier is produced, production rate, and resource category.
 These submodules indicate how demand can be met by supply in a region and other regions through interregional trade.

 |Oil||Natural gas||Underground coal||Surface coal|